Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-East Hills has 41 active public transport stops, offering a mix of train and bus services.
-These stops are served by 26 different routes, together facilitating 3,862 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents typically residing 127 meters from the nearest stop.
-Predominantly residential, most East Hills residents commute outward.
-Cars remain the primary mode of transportation at 80%, while train usage stands at 13%.
-On average, each dwelling owns 1.4 vehicles, exceeding the regional norm.
+East Hills has 41 active public transport stops offering a mix of train and bus services.
+These stops are served by 26 different routes, facilitating 3,862 weekly passenger trips in total.
+The area's transport accessibility is rated as excellent, with residents typically residing just 127 meters from the nearest stop.
+Primarily residential, most East Hills residents commute outward using cars, which remain the dominant mode at 80%.
+Train use stands at 13%.
+Vehicle ownership averages 1.4 per dwelling, exceeding the regional average.

-According to the 2021 Census, a high 44.6% of residents work from home, potentially due to COVID-19 conditions.
-Across all routes, service frequency averages 551 trips per day, translating to approximately 94 weekly trips per individual stop.
+Notably, 44.6% of residents work from home, as recorded in the 2021 Census, potentially influenced by COVID-19 conditions.
+Across all routes, service frequency averages 551 trips daily, equating to approximately 94 weekly trips per individual stop.

 Frequently Asked Questions - Transport